Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Las Vegas has two wins against the spread, and is 3-1 overall, at home this year.
+- Las Vegas has two wins against the spread, and is 3-1 overall, at home this season.

-- The Raiders have one win ATS (1-2) as 2.5-point underdogs or greater at home.
+- At home, as 3-point underdogs or greater, the Raiders have one win ATS (1-2).

-- This year, Las Vegas has hit the over in three of four games at home.
+- This year, in four home games, Las Vegas has hit the over three times.

-- Kansas City has two wins against the spread, and is 2-2 overall, in away games.
+- Kansas City is 2-2 overall, with two wins against the spread, in away games.

-- The Chiefs have two wins ATS (2-2) away from home as 2.5-point favorites or more.
+- The Chiefs have two wins ATS (2-2) on the road as 3-point favorites or more.

-- In four away games this year, Kansas City has hit the over twice.
+- In four road games this season, Kansas City has gone over the total twice.

 Powered by Data Skrive.